ISRAEL/PALESTINE

 RESOURCES & FAQS

-As a non-exhaustive collection of articles, videos, and websites, this resource page is intended to be only a starting place for you to increase your understanding of the main issues in this conflict, cultivate empathy for Israeli and Palestinian core needs, and begin connecting with Palestinian and Israeli peacebuilders to support their work.
+As a non-exhaustive collection of articles, videos, and websites, this resource page is intended to be a starting place for you to increase your understanding of the primary issues driving the Israel/Palestine crisis, cultivate empathy for Israeli and Palestinian foundational needs, and begin connecting with Palestinian and Israeli peacebuilders to support their work to dismantle oppressive ideologies and political systems so that all people in the land might live with safety, freedom, dignity, and justice.

 To learn more about Peace Catalyst and why we approach the Israel/Palestine conflict in this way, see our values, our understanding of God’s holistic and just peace, and FAQs.